-Net realisable value refers to the net amount that an entity expects to realise from the sale of inventory in the ordinary course of business.
+- Net realisable value refers to the net amount that an entity expects to realise from the sale of inventory in the ordinary course of business.
 Fair value reflects the price at which an orderly transaction to sell the same inventory in the principal (or most advantageous) market for that inventory would take place between market participants at the measurement date.
 The former is an entity-specific value; the latter is not.
-Net realisable value for inventories may not equal fair value less costs to sell.

-2Inventories encompass goods purchased and held for resale including, for example, merchandise purchased by a retailer and held for resale, or land and other property held for resale.
+Net realisable value for inventories may not equal fair value less costs to sell. - 2Inventories encompass goods purchased and held for resale including, for example, merchandise purchased by a retailer and held for resale, or land and other property held for resale.
 Inventories also encompass finished goods produced, or work in progress being produced, by the entity and include materials and supplies awaiting use in the production process.
-In the case of a service provider, inventories include the costs of the service, as described in paragraph 19, for which the entity has not yet recognised the related revenue (see Ind AS 18, Revenue).
+Costs incurred to fulfil a contract with a customer that do not give rise to inventories (or assets within the scope of another Standard) are accounted for in accordance with Ind AS 115, Revenue from Contracts with Customers.